valentinegb/homebrew-personal/README.md

 # Valentinegb Personal

-A tap for miscellaneous formulas and casks which I need that either aren't allowed in `homebrew/core` or `homebrew/cask` or are part of other taps which are unmaintained.
+Tap for miscellaneous formulas and casks which I need that either aren't allowed in official taps or are part of unmaintained taps

 ## How do I install these formulae?